theothertomelliott/gameboy/README.md

 This project is very much a work in progress.
 Current milestones reached:

 * Successfully runs the DMG-01 boot rom
-* Passes individual tests in the Blargg cpu instruction roms (does not pass the combined tests due to need for bank switching).
+* Passes tests in the cpu instruction roms from the [Blargg test set](https://github.com/retrio/gb-test-roms).
 * Tetris is playable

 Key remaining work: